 While the Schuchman/Samberg circumstance is no doubt unintended and admittedly rare, it does happen.
 See Powell v.
 State 528 N.E.2d 483 (Ind.
 1988) (transfer denied by rule based on an even split among four justices with one justice abstaining because he served as the trial court judge); Bragg v.
 State, 50 N.E.3d 147 (Ind.
 2016) (transfer denied after oral argument and upon further review because four members of the Court were evenly divided on the proper disposition, which resulted in the denial of transfer pursuant to Indiana Appellate Rule 58(C)).
 With an eye toward maintaining a deep bench and ultimate fairness, Indiana should consider a statute and/or rule that address the imbedded disadvantage that occurs when a Supreme Court Justice recuses him or herself on a case that is pending transfer.

 Looking for a Marion County appellate attorney that understands your appellate rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.